hellodanylo/ucla-deeplearning/README.md

 ```
 See the AWS slides for information on available instance sizes.
 Note that resizing also restarts the instance.

-To stop the EC2 instance (data preserved and billed for):
+To stop the EC2 instance (compute time not billed, data preserved and billed):
 ```
 ./dev/cli.py ec2-stop
 ```